 Frequently Asked Questions

-This page tries to answer the most common questions we get asked each year.
+On this page, we aim to answer the most common questions that get asked each year.
 All listed questions have been sorted into two different topics to help you navigate more easily.
 If your question is not resolved by the answers listed below, do not hesitate to reach out to the Executive Staff.
 We aim to provide you with an answer to your question within one business day.
-When your question is aimed at a specific person or is about a specific subject, you can send an email to a specific member of the Executive Staff.
+When your question is aimed at a specific person or is about a specific subject, you can send an email to a specific member of the Executive Staff instead.

 My question is related to